bergwerf/ngl_viewer/README.md

-NGL viewer for Dart
+NGL Viewer for Dart
 ===================
-This is a Dart wrapper of the excellent NGL protein viewer from Alexander Rose: https://github.com/arose/ngl
+This is a Dart wrapper of the excellent NGL Viewer from Alexander Rose: https://github.com/arose/ngl